 - Pain near the joint

 A strain is very similar to a sprain, but instead of dealing with ligaments, a strain affects the tendons.
-These tendons help to connect muscle to nearby bones, and when stretched or torn can cause a significant amount of pain.
+These tendons help connect muscle to nearby bones, and, when stretched or torn, can cause significant pain.

-Again, strains follow the same basic principles of sprains in the sense that they are generally less severe injuries that lead to moderate pain but a relatively speedy recovery when treated properly.
+Again, strains follow the same basic principles of sprains in that they are generally less severe injuries that lead to moderate pain but a relatively speedy recovery when treated properly.

 Most people will experience muscle spasms and muscle weakness after suffering a strain.
-In addition to these, you can also expect some swelling, cramping, and pain to radiate from the area of the strain.
+In addition, you can expect some swelling, cramping, and pain to radiate from the strain area.

 As the name suggests, a dislocation describes an event in which a joint has become displaced from its normal position.
 This type of

-Individuals should never attempt to relocate their own dislocated
+Individuals should never attempt to relocate their dislocated

 The most frequent joints that suffer from dislocations are: